Avia101 Introduction to Aviation 3 hours

 Avia222 Instrument Rating Principles 2 hours

 Prepares the learner for the FAA Instrument Rating - Airplane Knowledge Exam.
 Meets the FAR Part 141 ground training requirement for the Instrument Rating course.
 Offered spring semester.
 Prerequisite: Avia 101 or Private Pilot Certificate.

 Avia225 Mountain Flying 1 hour

 Avia229 Commercial Pilot Principles 2 hours

+Includes a minimum of 120 hours of flight training and simulation.
 Prepares the learner for the FAA Commercial Pilot - Airplane Knowledge Exam.
 Meets the FAR Part 141 ground training requirement for the Commercial Pilot Certificate course.
-Offered fall semester beginning 2017.
-Prerequisite: Private Pilot Certificate.
+Offered fall semester.
+Prerequisite: Avia101 or Private Pilot Certificate.

 Avia230/231 Commercial Flight I/II 3 + 2 hours